-The Democratic Republic of the Congo shall, within one month of the receipt of a request therefor, provide the designated inspector specified in the request with appropriate multiple entry/exit and/or transit visas, where required, to enable the inspector to enter and remain on the territory of the Democratic Republic of the Congo for the purpose of carrying out his/her functions.
-Any visas required shall be valid for at least one year and shall be renewed, as required, to cover the duration of the inspector's designation to the Democratic Republic of the Congo.
+Uruguay shall, within one month of the receipt of a request therefor, provide the designated inspector specified in the request with appropriate multiple entry/exit and/or transit visas, where required, to enable the inspector to enter and remain on the territory of Uruguay for the purpose of carrying out his/her functions.
+Any visas required shall be valid for at least one year and shall be renewed, as required, to cover the duration of the inspector's designation to Uruguay.